Weesp – a fortified, riverside city area

 Weesp lies in the heart of the Vechtstreek – a lush green region of the Netherlands running along the River Vecht from Utrecht to Amsterdam, known for its natural beauty, castles, parks and stately homes.
-One of the country’s 14 fortified towns, Weesp is famed for its historical buildings and influence on the chocolate industry thanks to the Van Houten company.
-Located a short trip to the east of Amsterdam, the town dates back to the 14th century and – as you’d expect – features many fortifications and battlements.
+Weesp is famed for its historical buildings and influence on the chocolate industry thanks to the Van Houten company.
+Located in the south east of Amsterdam, the city area dates back to the 14th century and – as you’d expect – features many fortifications and battlements.

 Weesp sights and attractions

-For such a small town, Weesp is teaming with quality dining options.
-Many restaurants enjoy a picturesque location in a historical building, such as the tree-filled Café diner 't Weesperplein, or the waterside Eeterij de Schalkse, by the Ossenmarkt fort.
+Weesp is teaming with quality dining options.
+Many restaurants enjoy a picturesque location in a historical building, such as the tree-filled Café diner 't Weesperplein, or the waterside Eeterij de Schalkse, near the Ossenmarkt fort.

 How to get to Weesp

 Weesp is easily accessible, with regular train services departing from Amsterdam Centraal Station.